Playwright, screenwriter and producer DAVID RAMBO was born May 28, 1955 and grew up in Spring City, Pennsylvania.

 That early play, and several that followed weren’t produced.
 But they helped secure an agent, Mary Harden, and the attention of non-profit playwright-development programs such as A.S.K.
 Theatre Projects, and the Ashland New Plays Festival.

-Success came when GOD’S MAN IN TEXAS was selected for the 1999 Humana Festival of New American Plays at Actors Theatre of Louisville, directed by John Dillon.
+Success came with the premiere of GOD’S MAN IN TEXAS at the 1999 Humana Festival of New American Plays at Actors Theatre of Louisville, directed by John Dillon.
 Within a year, this 3-character play was one of the 10 most produced at regional theatres across the country, including productions at The Old Globe, The Alliance Theatre, Northlight Theatre, Cincinnati Playhouse in the Park, The Warehouse Theatre, Hippodrome Theatre, Tennessee Rep, Arkansas Rep and Mill Mountain Playhouse.

 World premieres of subsequent plays include THE ICE-BREAKER (Magic Theatre, directed by Art Manke), THE LADY WITH ALL THE ANSWERS (The Old Globe, directed by Tom Moore), and David’s all-new book for Lerner and Loewe’s PAINT YOUR WAGON (The Geffen Playhouse, directed by Gil Cates).
 His adaptation of Sinclair Lewis’s BABBITT, directed by John Dillon, premiered at the University of North Carolina School of the Arts, from which David holds an Honorary Doctorate in Performing Arts.